AppliedEnergistics/GuideME/docs/docs/02-changelog.md

 # Changelog

+## 21.5.6-beta (Minecraft 1.21.5)

+- Fix rendering of text in floated elements.

 ## 21.5.5-beta (Minecraft 1.21.5)

 - Fix a crash when Minecraft uses an unusual language code with uppercase components (i.e. `en_US` instead of the default `en_us`).